Server Side Rendering and Client Side Rendering

 Differences and good parts:

-In client side rendering, every route will be dynamically handled by the client itself, meaning it would not make frequent requests for every routing.
-As an example, if you are on the home of a website, and you click on the products links, you will be routed to the products page and this product page is dynamically built by JavaScript on the client itself with the data it has, rather than making a new request to the server to provide the products page data.
+In client-side rendering, every route will be dynamically handled by the client itself, meaning it would not make frequent requests for every routing.
+As an example, if you are on the home of a website, and you click on the product links, you will be routed to the products page this product page is dynamically built by JavaScript on the client itself with the data it has, rather than making a new request to the server to provide the products page data.

 By this, the subsequent rendering of pages is faster as it is done locally.

-Whereas in the server side rendering, for every route to a new page, a fresh request is made to the server.
-Then, you will have a ready to view HTML document and browser has to download, load JS all again.
+Whereas in the server-side rendering, for every route to a new page, a fresh request is made to the server.
+Then, you will have a ready-to-view HTML document and the browser has to download and load JS again.

 Good parts of Client Side Rendering: